 The first, appropriate to larger glazed additions, is a carefully designed combination of traditional build, housing sets of doors and windows and with a glazed roof, usually set behind a parapet wall.
 Such a structure may be deemed more suitable for some properties and the traditional build will generally incorporate sympathetic building materials and style to the host building.

-Masonry walls will provide a useful backdrop for growing plants, position lighting and pictures or place furniture against.
+Masonry walls will provide a useful backdrop for growing plants, position lighting, pictures and furniture.